humzaashraf1/NLP-with-Antimicrobials/README.md

 BERT is a powerful natural language processing (NLP) model introduced by researchers at Google in 2018.
 BERT is based on the Transformer architecture, which relies on self-attention mechanisms to capture the relationship between words in a sentence.
 This architecture allows BERT to process and understand context from both directions.
 BERT randomly masks some of the words in the input sentence and trains the model to predict the masked words based on the context provided by the surrounding words.
 After pretraining, BERT can be fine-tuned on downstream NLP tasks with labeled data.
 In this example, we will fine-tune a pre-trained BERT model tha tis publically available for sequence classification (https://huggingface.co/Rostlab/prot_bert).
 The pre-trained model, also called ProtTrans, was trained on nearly 400 billion amino acids from UniRef and BFD (see the publication: doi: https://doi.org/10.1101/2020.07.12.199554).

 ### How Transformers are used in BERT
 **Self-Attention Mechanism**: The core component of transformers is the self-attention mechanism, which allows the model to weigh the importance of each word in a sentence based on its relevance to other words.
-This mechanism enables the model to capture long-range dependencies and understand the contextual relationships between words.
+This mechanism enables the model to capture long-range dependencies and understand the contextual relationships between words (https://arxiv.org/abs/1706.03762).

 **Input Representation**: BERT tokenizes input text into subword units using WordPiece tokenization.
 Each token is then represented as an embedding vector, which is the input to the transformer.